A Brief History of USNA

 Since then, the development of the United States Naval Academy has reflected the history of the country.
 As America has changed culturally and technologically so has the Naval Academy.
 In just a few decades, the Navy moved from a fleet of sail and steam-powered ships to a high-tech fleet with nuclear-powered submarines and surface ships and supersonic aircraft.
 The academy has changed, too, giving midshipmen state-of- the-art academic and professional training they need to be effective naval officers in their future careers.

 The Naval Academy first accepted women as midshipmen in 1976, when Congress authorized the admission of women to all of the service academies.
-Women comprise about 13 to 14 percent of entering plebes--or freshmen--and they pursue the same academic and professional training as do their male classmates.
+Women comprise over 20 percent of entering plebes --or freshmen-- and they pursue the same academic and professional training as do their male classmates